-The second President of The MSWA was Joyce Faulker who began the second phase of improvements and membership growth.
+The second President of The MWSA was Joyce Faulkner who began the second phase of improvements and membership growth.
 Her administration had some very successful writer’s conferences as well.
 She passed the leadership role over after two terms to author Dwight Zimmerman.
 Under Dwight’s leadership the MWSA has now been granted a non-profit status by the government.

 Bill McDonald the founder has slowly reemerged and is working in the background on the board of directors but is limited by his own health issues to take too active a part in weekly operations of the MWSA.
 He is currently working with a new Webmaster and is behind the scenes working on membership issues as they effect the society.

-In the summer of 2015 the membership rolls were around 1,200 members making it the world’s biggest military genre writer’s organization.
-We now publish a quarterly magazine - The Dispatches – and an annual anthology written by members.
-Member’s books are reviewed posted and there are annual awards given.
-The most prestigious of all is THE FOUNDER’S AWARD given each year.
+We now publish a quarterly magazine -- The Dispatches -- and an annual anthology written by members.
+Members' books are reviewed posted and there are annual awards given.
+The most prestigious of all is THE FOUNDER’S AWARD.